2022 WNBA Playoffs: How to watch, schedule, bracket and more

-The 2022 WNBA Playoffs begin on Wednesday and the bracket is set.
-The Las Vegas Aces clinched the No. 1 seed while the New York Liberty and Phoenix Mercury secured the last two playoff berths on the final day of the regular season.
+The 2022 WNBA Playoffs begin tonight.
+The New York Liberty will tip off against the Chicago Sky at 8pm ET, while the second game of the night will feature the Las Vegas Aces vs. Phoenix Mercury (10pm ET).

-To help you get up to speed, On Her Turf has compiled a guide with everything you need to know about the 2022 WNBA Playoffs: which teams qualified, the new playoff format for 2022, and a complete game schedule (with details on how to watch).
+To help you get up to speed on everything you need to know about the 2022 WNBA Playoffs, On Her Turf has compiled a guide that includes a complete game schedule (with details on how to watch) and info on the new playoff format for 2022.

 This guide will continue to be updated so bookmark this page and check back for updates throughout the 2022 WNBA Playoffs.